-If you are seeking home health care or hospice services, it’s natural to have questions or feel nervous.
+If you are seeking home health care services or VNH Hospice, it’s natural to have questions or feel nervous.
 We’re here to answer all of your questions and help you every step of the way.
 If you don’t see the answer to your question below, please contact us.

 Review our array of effective home health, hospice and rehabilitation services here.

 VNH caregivers regularly visit people in more than 140 towns in southeastern Vermont and southwestern New Hampshire.
 Review our map to see if we cover your area.

 VNH is committed to protecting your privacy, in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
 We will never sell or share your personal health care information with any unauthorized party.

 People of all ages use home health care.
 This includes those who are able to be discharged from a hospital or nursing home but need additional care, people who have short-term health needs, and people who need assistance due to age or disability to remain at home.

 Medicare and many other insurance providers cover all or a portion of care provided by certified home health care agencies.
 Check with your individual insurance carrier for your plan.

 A patient, family member, or physician can request service.
 However, Medicare, Medicaid and most insurance providers require a physician’s prescription for certified home health care.
 If a physician does not prescribe home health care, but the individual still desires services, the home health agency can suggest a plan of care to meet a wide variety of needs and budgets.